GetElectric/Electric-Executor/README.md

 # Special Features about Electric Roblox Executor

 Keyless Access:
-Electric Executor offers both keyed and keyless versions, with the keyless version exclusively available to subscribed users.
+Electric Executor offers a free keyless version, with the keyless version exclusively available to all users.

 Stunning UI:
 Electric Executor boasts a visually appealing UI with advanced-looking buttons and animations.